guanghetv/postgres-feature/exists.md

 ## Semi Join

-A “semi-join” between two tables returns rows from the first table where one or more matches are found in the second table.
+  A "semi-join" between two tables returns rows from the first table where one or more matches are found in the second table.
 The difference between a semi-join and a conventional join is that rows in the first table will be returned at most once.
 Even if the second table contains two matches for a row in the first table, only one copy of the row will be returned.

-获取下过订单的产品列表
+For example:
+  Get product list for which has been ordered.

 ```sql
 CREATE TABLE product